Gesee-y/ReactiveECS.jl/README.md

 This raises two main concerns:

 - **How can we represent archetypes?**
   By using **partitions**.
 Continuous ranges within partitions represent entities that use the same set of components.
 By default a partition is about 4096 entities, once filled a new one is allocated.
 Archetypes here are symbolic — entities still technically have all components, but partitions let us group those exclusively in use.
+This mimic [Flecs](https://github.com/SanderMertens/flecs)'s archetypes table, ensuring memory locality and cache friendliness.

 - **Memory waste**
   This layout does consume more memory than archetype-based ECS.
 To mitigate this, RECS introduces **multiple tables**.
   Each table is specialized for a subset of components (e.g., an `ENEMY` table with enemy-specific components, a `BULLET` table, or a `PROPS` table).
 Queries then work by intersecting partitions across these tables, ensuring efficient memory use.

+This layout offers several advantages:

+- **Easy parallelism**: Partitions are compact chunks of entities, making them naturally suited for parallel processing.
+- **No optionals**: Systems always see all components.
+They can simply use masks to skip entities without the required components, avoiding costly branching.
+- **Reduced memory movement**: Adding an entity just means writing a row.
+Removing one is a swap-remove.
+Adding or removing a component only changes the partition, not the data layout.
+- **Less pointer chasing**: Compared to archetypal ECS designs, there are fewer tables, which reduces indirection and improves cache locality.

 ---